 The little Santa’s helper visiting the homes of kids worldwide can be a fun way to get creative with creating the Christmas magic for your kids.

 It a great way to ‘encourage’ them into good behaviour during December!
 You can find plenty of simple elf inspiration for the month.
-You may even want to grab my free Elf on the Shelf planner to keep you organised.
+You may even want to grab my free Elf on the Shelf planning bundle to keep you organised.

 5. Christmas Lights

 Kids are delighted by Christmas lights.
 Actually, so are most adults.
 These days you can often get local listings of the competition entry homes with Christmas lights for you to visit with your family.

 Turn your Christmas light night into a new family Christmas tradition each year.
 This is one of our kid’s favourite nights in December!